SeanMcP/teach-code/videos/00-the-mission/script.md

 ---
 FACECAM

-> Hey, my name is Sean, and I am a software developer.
-That means I get to work with computers to solve problems everyday.
-I love making stuff, learning skills, and working to make peoples' lives easier.
-I really love my work.
+> Hey everyone and welcome to Learn to Code with Sean McP.
+Today we're going to learn about: this channel.

+Wave sign reading "THIS CHANNEL"

+INTRODUCTION

+Learn to Code with Sean McP

 CUT

-> But it wasn't always that way.
-I went to college to be a teacher.
-Growing up, my dad was a high-school chemistry teacher, and I got to see the wonderful impact that he had on his students and our community.
-I wanted to be like him; I wanted to become a teacher so that I could help make the world a better place.

-> After four years, I graduated with a degree in middle-level education and worked for three years as a teacher in Pennsylvania and Georgia.
-But it just wasn't a good fit. *I* wasn't a good fit.
+> My name is Sean, and I am a software developer.
+That means I get to work with computers and solve problems everyday.

+> I love making stuff, learning skills, and working to make peoples' lives easier.
+At my job, I get to do all these things; and it's pretty great.
+But I haven't always been a developer.

 CUT

-> So, I resigned after the 2016-2017 school year and enrolled in a coding bootcamp.
-Six months and a lot of hard work later, I received an offer for my first software developer position -- this job that I mentioned at the beginning.

-> The starting salary exceeded my previous teacher's salary and the coding bootcamp's tuition... combined.
-Six months of work and I was able to change my life.
-It all seemed so easy.
+> In fact, went to college to study education and worked for three years as a teacher in Pennsylvania and Georgia.
+I learned a lot about collaboration and problem solving and gained a huge appreciation for the hard work that teachers do every day.

 CUT

-> And, from the outside, it was that easy.
-People I meet, either at work or friends, can't believe how quickly things changed for me.
-But the view from the outside is only half the story... if that.
+> Seriously, teaching takes a ton of work and dedication; they're awesome.
+Go hug a teacher in your life.

 CUT

-> The whole story is that I've been playing around with computers since I was little.
-I made my first website when I was twelve, and, by high school, I had created my first company: a web design and development agency with a classmate.

-> Through college, I coded on and off, usually over the summers.
-I enjoyed the creative outlet and challenge that comes from learning to do new things with computers.
-So when I decided to leave the teaching, it was only natural to pursue coding.

-> The coding bootcamp I attended helped me solidify and expand on the skills I had already developed when I was younger.
-When I started my first development position, I wasn't a fresh "graduate" who had only been coding for a few months; I had over a decade of assorted coding experience under my belt.
-That's the whole story.
+> Now, I want to try to combine my two careers: teaching and developing.
+My goal for this channel -- the one you're watching right now -- is to provide instructional videos for folks of all ages to learn to code.

+> All of my videos will use online resources that are available to anyone with a computer and internet connection.
+You wont't need to install anything to participate.
+So it doesn't matter if you're on a Chromebook, laptop, or anything in between; these videos will work for you.
+Just make sure you have a keyboard to type along.

 CUT

-> That was the secret to my success: experience.
-But that's not necessarily the case for everyone.
-Now there are plenty of coding bootcamp graduates who had no prior experience and went on to have successful careers as developers.
+> It's my hope that teachers will be able to use these videos to introduce their students to code.
+Or maybe you're out of school and watching this, and you want to make a career switch -- like I did.
+These videos will work for you too.

+CUT

+> Ultimately, my goal is to help other people; so let me know in the comments of this video if there is anything you would like help learning.
+Let's do it together!

+CUT

+> That's all for this video.
+Stay tuned for the first lesson which should come out shortly.

+> Until then, happy coding!